 Currently, no take of black or stony coral is allowed in the exclusive economic zone (EEZ) in the Gulf; coral may only be taken when authorized as a scientific research activity, exempted fishing permit activity or exempted educational activity.
 Florida is currently managing octocorals, and individuals with the appropriate permits may harvest octocorals in the Gulf EEZ adjacent to Florida.
-Individuals landing octocorals from Florida state and federal waters must abide by Florida's regulations and are as follows.
-The quota of octocorals for all persons who harvest allowable octocorals is 70,000 colonies and harvest of attached substrate within 1" of base is permitted.
-Additionally, harvest of Venus Sea Fan (Gorgonia flabellum) and Common (Purple) Sea Fan (Gorgonia ventalina) and harvest of non-erect or encrusting octocorals is prohibited.
-For recreational anglers: a recreational fishing license is required, a no more than 6 octocoral colonies per person per day.
-For commercial harvest: possession of a valid salt water products license, a valid restricted species endorsement, a valid marine life tiered endorsement.
-All applicable state of Florida gear restrictions apply.
+Individuals landing octocorals from Florida state and federal waters must abide by Florida's regulations and are as follows: the quota of octocorals for all persons who harvest allowable octocorals is 70,000 colonies and harvest of attached substrate within 1" of base is permitted; harvest of Venus Sea Fan (Gorgonia flabellum) and Common (Purple) Sea Fan (Gorgonia ventalina) and harvest of non-erect or encrusting octocorals is prohibited; for recreational anglers a recreational fishing license is required and no more than 6 octocoral colonies per person per day; for commercial harvest, possession of a valid salt water products license, a valid restricted species endorsement, a valid marine life tiered endorsement; all applicable state of Florida gear restrictions apply.